sajid-dsi/spring-component-framework/README.md

 #### 5. Service Component(Mixed)

-If there is a component which will use other service not only, provide some services but also.
+If there is a component which will use other services not only, provide some services but also.

-You can declair those imports/exports in the service.xml, then it acts as a mixed service component.
+You can declair those imports/exports in the service.xml both, then it acts as a mixed service component.

 ### 2.3 Deploy the project